Carthage voters approve tech center bond issue

 CARTHAGE, Mo. — The Carthage Board of Education will get to work this month completing plans for expanding the Carthage Technical Center building after voters said "yes" on Tuesday to extending the district’s debt service levy for another six years.

 The $10 million proposal to double the size of the south tech center building passed with 1,434 "yes" votes to 770 "no" votes.
-The 65 percent "yes" vote exceeded by a comfortable margin the 57.1 percent supermajority needed to pass.
+The 65% "yes" vote exceeded by a comfortable margin the 57.1% supermajority needed to pass.

 Carthage Superintendent Mark Baker said the board hopes to give final approval to the specifications of the project this month and approve a contractor in July, with hopes of moving in by the start of the 2021-22 school year.